Skip to main content

 Builder Pattern

-All test contexts follow the same builder pattern with shared methods for authentication, environment, HTTP mocking, and database access.
+All test contexts follow the same builder pattern with shared methods for authentication, environment, and database access.
+HTTP mocking is available on all contexts except TestQueryContext.

 Authentication